SummaryRead the full fact sheet

 - All beds and pillows can harbour dust mites, which can trigger asthma symptoms.
 Be wary of hotels that look unclean.

-- Be aware that different countries and cities have different allergens in the air, which may trigger asthma symptoms or an allergic reaction.
+- Be aware that different countries and cities have different allergens and levels of pollution in the air, which may trigger asthma symptoms or an allergic reaction.

-- Travel to high altitudes is normally okay, as long as your asthma is well managed at sea level.
+- Travelling to high altitudes is normally okay, as long as your asthma is well managed at sea level.
 Speak to your doctor before you travel.

-- Trekking, sightseeing, swimming or skiing should be problem-free if you have well-controlled asthma, a written asthma action plan and an adequate supply of asthma medication.
-Speak to your doctor before you travel.
+- Trekking, sightseeing, swimming, skiing and other holiday activities should be possible if you have well-controlled asthma, a written asthma action plan and an adequate supply of asthma medication.
+Speak to your doctor about the activities you have planned before you travel.

-- Make sure your travel companions know about your asthma and how to help when you are unwell or need .
+- Make sure your travel companions know about your asthma and how to help when you are unwell or need asthma first aid.

 Asthma and travel insurance